Employment Law

 Disability discrimination in Los Angeles is a pressing problem.
 Studies have shown that individuals with disabilities can face numerous obstacles when attempting to access employment.
 However, if you have been discriminated against because of your disability, it may be comforting to know that a disability discrimination lawyer can help you get the justice and compensation that you deserve.

-An experienced disability discrimination lawyer will be able to evaluate your case, help you understand your legal rights, negotiate on your behalf, and ensure that you comply with the law.
+An experienced disability discrimination lawyer will be able to evaluate your case, help you understand your legal rights, negotiate on your behalf, and ensure that your claim meets all statutes of limitation deadlines and complies with the law.

 The Statute of Limitations for Disability Discrimination in the Workplace